 - Send personal messages to friends and colleagues

-- Reach out to owners of relevant PH collections
+- Reach out to owners of relevant Product Hunt collections

-- Pop the bottle and take time to smell the roses.
+1) Pop the bottle and take time to smell the roses.
 Celebrate!
-Thank your community
+Thank your community.

-If you have taken to heart the elements in this article and have been meticulous with the details plus surgical with the public relations relationships your product got featured in the top ten and is on the way to changing lives for the better.
+If you have taken the tips in this article to heart and have been meticulous with the details, then your product most-likely got featured in the top ten and is on the way to changing lives for the better.
 Congratulations!
-Remember to express your accomplishments and share them with everyone who was involved with the process.
-Share your joy with the world ready to cheer you on to greater success.
-Put up a special shout out to the hunter!
+Remember to share your accomplishments with everyone who was involved with the process and thank them for their support.
+Remember to give your hunters a special shout out.

-Check your hit-list against your goal list and figure out which were successful.
-Once the launch is done and you have followed the checklist check up on the social media mentions and take note of the most influential comments and a few outspoken negative ones(if there are any).
-Tie this information down for future releases and launches as a sort of blueprint.
-If you can make it into a scalable repeatable step by step process then you have your golden ticket.
+Check your hit-list against your goal list and figure out where you were successful.
+Once the launch is done and you have followed the checklist check up on the social media mentions and take note of the most influential comments.
+Be sure to take note of any negative comments as well.
+Note this information down for future releases and launches as a sort of blueprint.
+If you can turn this into a scalable, replicable step-by-step process, then you have your golden ticket.